Monty/IMDb_xref/README.md

 get unexpected results in a complex query, check it to see if you mistyped a search term.

-The "Top 50 cast & crew members in IMDb billing order" section contains all rows with a match for **any** term.
+The "Top 20 cast & crew members in IMDb billing order" section (or however many `FULLCAST` is set to) contains all rows with a match for **any** term.
 It can be quite long for complex queries.

 The "... listed in more than one" section contains only rows with names found in more than one show.
 It can be empty.

-Selecting #2 `Find shows, then list only cast & crew members they share` will hide the "Top 50 cast & crew members" section.
+Selecting #2 `Find shows, then list only cast & crew members they share` will hide the "Top 20 cast & crew members" section.
 Running identical queries using #1 and #2 will give you an understanding of when each is useful.

 Menu selections #4 and #5 search for cast and crew members instead of